n6ufal/n6ufal/README.md

 # alif naufal

-Building tools, writing about music, culture, and whatever else.
+English lit grad learning to code, Markdown, and write.
+Building tools, writing about life, music, culture, and whatever else on alifnaufal.me.
+Still figuring it out — hi.
 ---

 ## what i'm working on